mhucka/zowie/README.md

 The following is a list of currently-known issues and limitations:

 * Zowie can only work when Zotero is set to use direct data storage; i.e., where attached files are stored in Zotero.
-It cannot work if you use [linked attachments](https://www.zotero.org/support/preferences/advanced#files_and_folders), that is, if you set _Linked Attachment Base Directory_ in your Zotero Preferences' _Advanced_ → _Files and Folders_ panel.
+It **cannot work if you use [linked attachments](https://www.zotero.org/support/preferences/advanced#files_and_folders)**, that is, if you set _Linked Attachment Base Directory_ in your Zotero Preferences' _Advanced_ → _Files and Folders_ panel.

+* If you use [DEVONthink](https://www.devontechnologies.com/apps/devonthink) in a scheme in which you index your Zotero folder and use Zowie to write the Zotero select link into the Finder comments of files, beware of the following situation.
+If you use a DEVONthink smart rule to copy the comment string into the "URL" field, DEVONthink will (after reindexing the file) suddently display an _empty_ Finder comment, even though the comment is still there.
+This is due to a [deliberate behavior in DEVONthink](https://discourse.devontechnologies.com/t/some-finder-comments-not-showing-in-devonthink/66864/30) and not a problem with Zowie, as discussed in the [section on special-case behavior](#special-case-behavior).
+Using the `-s` option will avoid this, but at the cost of adding an extra character to the Finder comment, so make sure to account for the added space character in any scripts or other actions you take on the Finder comment.

 * For reasons I have not had time to investigate, the binary version of `zowie` takes a very long time to start up on macOS 10.15 (Catalina) and 11.1 (Big Sur).
 On my test system inside a virtual machine running on a fast iMac, it takes 10 seconds or more before the first output from `zowie` appears.